 Mickelsen Dalton is the firm to call if you’re mourning a loved one because of a wrongful death in Charleston, SC.
 Hiring the right law firm to handle your wrongful death claim makes a big difference in the amount of your recovery.
 So, choose a firm that has a solid reputation.

 Mickelsen Dalton has decades of experience fighting for victims and their families in Charleston, SC.
-Call our Charleston wrongful death lawyers now.
+Call our Charleston wrongful death attorneys now.
 Call to schedule your free initial consultation.